dalcorso/thermo_pw/README.md

 ## PEOPLE

-The \thermo\ code is primarily designed, written, and maintained by Andrea Dal Corso
+The THERMO\_PW code is primarily designed, written, and maintained by Andrea Dal Corso
 (SISSA - Trieste).